 June 2019 Event

-ELSH has been conducted another outing as part of its teaching and learning to visit the “Library @ the Lightbox” in Barnsley.
+ELSH has conducted another outing, as part of its teaching and learning, to visit the “Library @ the Lightbox” in Barnsley.
 This is part of the learning skills and is at the heart of the community.
-See photos

-ELSH student had a day of training from Be Cancer Safe the Health Care Team from Barnsley and Rotherham.
-Student were taught about how they can reduce the risk of Breast; Cervical and prostate Cancer demonstration was given and leaflet with different language were also available to student to take away for reference and continue knowledge.
+ELSH's students had a day of training from Be Cancer Safe the Health Care Team from Barnsley and Rotherham.
+Students were taught about how they can reduce the risk of Breast; Cervical and Prostate Cancer.
+A demonstration was given and leaflet with translations into different languages were also provided for the students to take away for reference and continued knowledge.

 In August 2019, the students, Trustees and volunteers of ELSH all attended a ceremony at Barnsley Town Hall.
 This was a day of celebration for